mnemnion/orb/doc/md/orb/doc.md

        line-end  ←  (block-sep / "\n" / -1)
 ]] .. fragments.symbol .. fragments.handle .. fragments.hashtag
 ```

-### post\-parse actions
+### post-parse actions

-It would be inconvenient to arrange sections correctly during parsing\.
+It would be inconvenient to arrange sections correctly during parsing.

 Instead, we iterate the sections, and assign them to the appropriate
-subsection\.
+subsection.

 ```lua
 local compact = assert(table.compact)